Here is an updated online version of the 2013 white paper, “Flare Gas Measurement Using Thermal Mass Flow Meters,” by Bob Steinberg.

 Before society accepted that global warming was an issue, gas flaring became a widely accepted process.
 Historically, gas flaring disposed of excess combustible gases or relieved the gas pressure within a system.
 There were no significant concerns about the environmental impact of emissions, and governmental agencies gave no incentives to maximize or recycle the gas destroyed in the flaring process.

 Today, gas flares are subject to stringent regulations, frequently requiring operators to measure, record, and report the amount of flared gases.
-Aside from measuring the flared gases, monitoring flare flow at various points within a complex run of pipes is often necessary, including the actual flare stack.
+Aside from measuring the flared gases, monitoring flare flow at various points within a complex run of pipes, including the actual flare stack, is often necessary.
 Flow monitoring gives the user an understanding of the gas source flowing to the flare and a relative flow rate.

 Typically, gas flows to the flare system during the following: